 Care can be quite extensive.
 The hairless variety needs to receive a lot of care for its skin because it is prone to acne.
 Also, the skin should be moisturized with oil or cream to keep it healthy.
 Sunscreen is required when the dog is out.
 It should be bathed regularly.

 This dog needs extra attention, which it loves.
 It likes to be held, cuddled, and loved.
 It is not recommended for small children because of its small and delicate body, and sensitive skin.
 It can get injured very easily.

 The hairless breed tends to have a loss of teeth.
 It is such a common problem that it is not penalized in dog shows.
 However, the powderpuff does not this problem.
 Hence, professional breeders have decided to breed the hairless up to the powderpuff in an attempt to reduce this teeth issue.

 Apart from the tooth-loss problem, the hairless variety needs good care for its skin.
-It is recommended to keep the dog's diet in check, as it can become overweight.
+A dog's diet need to be checked as it can become overweight.
 It can remain active indoors and does not necessarily require a yard, however, daily walks are a must.
-Also, making the dog wear a sweater in winter is recommended if it is hairless.
-Its life expectancy is 10 to 12 years.
+Making the dog wear a sweater in winter is recommended if it is hairless.
+Its life expectancy is 10-12 years.